purduecsbridge/percolator/README.md

 }
 ```

+Percolator also includes a number of [utilities](https://purduecsbridge.github.io/percolator/api/latest/edu/purdue/cs/percolator/util/package-summary.html) that make writing test cases easier.
+To see how we use these utilities in our test cases, take a look at our [lab examples](https://github.com/search?q=org%3Apurduecsbridge+example).

 ## Installation
-Instructions on how to add Percolator to your Maven project can be found [here](https://github.com/purduecsbridge/percolator/packages/).
+Instructions on how to add Percolator to your Maven project can be found [here](https://github.com/purduecsbridge/percolator/packages/513132).

 ## Contributing
 Pull requests and new issues are always welcome.